ryanroth83/BNR/content/_index.md

 slogan: '"Building Trust, One Referral at a Time"'
 # use partial logo-svg.html for logo svg data, allows for light dark/mode switching.
 Colors in custon.scss
 ---
-We are The Bussiness Network Referrral Group (BNR), a business networking  group focused on helping local business owners and agents build relationships and gain quality referals.
+We are The Business Network Referral Group (BNR), a business networking group focused on helping local business owners and agents build relationships; and gain quality referrals.

 We meet every second Thursday at:
 ## **The Phoenix Insurance Office**